Thala Beach Nature Reserve

 Winter (June-Aug) is high season in Queensland; the water can be chilly - at least to Australians - but its temperature rarely drops below 22°C. April through October is peak visibility time for divers.
 Summer is hot and sticky across the state.
 In North Queensland the monsoonal Wet season is from November or December through March or April.
 It brings heavy rains, high temperatures, extreme humidity, and cyclones.
 It's no problem to visit then, and the Wet or "Green" season allows an unusual opportunity to explore this region during a truly balmy time of monsoonal calms.

-Call us on to start planning your vacation to Thala Beach Nature Reserve or take a look at our itineraries to Queensland
+Call us on 020 3993 8476 to start planning your holiday to Thala Beach Nature Reserve or take a look at our itineraries to Australia

 Thala Beach Nature Reserve, a member of National Geographic Unique Lodges of the World, is a charming boutique lodge located on the spectacular coastal road between Cairns and Port Douglas in Tropical North Queensland.